Approver(s):

 11. University Housing Reassignment: The student is reassigned to another University housing facility.
 Residence Life personnel will decide on the reassignment details.

 12. University Housing Suspension: The student is removed from University housing for a specified period of time after which the student is eligible to return.
 Conditions for re-admission to University housing may be specified.
-Under this sanction, a student is required to vacate University housing within 24 hours of notification of the action, though this deadline may be extended upon application to, and at the discretion of, the Director of Residence Life.
+Under this sanction, a student is required to vacate University housing within 24 hours of notification of the action, though this deadline may be extended upon application to, and at the discretion of, the Assistant Dean of Residence Life.
 This sanction may be enforced with a trespass action if deemed necessary.
-Prior to reapplication for University housing, the student must gain permission from the Director of Residence Life (or designee).
+Prior to reapplication for University housing, the student must gain permission from the Assistant Dean of Residence Life (or designee).

 13. University Housing Expulsion: The student’s privilege to live in, or visit, any University housing structure is revoked indefinitely.
 This sanction may be enforced with a trespass action if deemed necessary.